Max Blumenthal: Venezuela (2019)

 On October 25, 2019, Blumenthal was arrested and charged with assault of a woman in a case related to a May 7 incident at the embassy of Venezuela, Washington, D.C.
 The US Department of Justice dropped the case against Blumenthal in December 2019.

 In May 2020, Blumenthal said on The Jimmy Dore Show that George Soros is funding anti-government protesters in Venezuela, as well as in Hong Kong.

 Twitter hacked materials warning label

 In February 2021, tweets concerning a Grayzone article by Blumenthal were the first to receive a Twitter warning label stating: "These materials may have been obtained through hacking".
 The story was entitled "Reuters, BBC, and Bellingcat participated in covert UK Foreign Office-funded programs to 'weaken Russia', leaked docs reveal".
 The story referred to hacked and leaked documents which, it alleged, show a British Army unit has used "social media to help fight wars".
 Twitter's head of editorial in Europe, the Middle East, and Africa is a reservist for the same British Army Unit.

+2026 detention

+In July 2026, Blumenthal was detained and questioned by U.S. Customs and Border Protection officers at Washington Dulles International Airport upon returning from a reporting trip to Iran, where he had covered the funeral of Ali Khamenei.
+According to Blumenthal, officers searched his belongings and seized his mobile phones after he refused to unlock them.
+Blumenthal said the seizure was politically motivated and was intended to deter him from further reporting from Iran.
+Defending Rights & Dissent condemned the detention and seizure of his electronic devices, stating that the incident raised concerns for press freedom.